contouraid/contouraid.github.io/current-workflow.md

 ## Current Radiation Oncology workflow for Glioblastoma Patients

 This page describes the current workflow, highlighting potential venues for improvement of the process.
+The TL;DR version is:

+1. This is a multi-step process: initial diagnosis; resection surgery; imaging; contouring; treatment planning and then quality assurance.
+2. Various clinical specialists handle each step - wait durations depends on scheduling, coordination, experience, and difficulty.
+3. insta-RT can semi-automate contouring, treatment planning and quality assurance by moving away from the waterfall-like strategy to an agile workflow with shorter iteration loops to eventually lead to better treatment plans.

+---

 ### The patient journey through a typical radiation oncology clinic